wil3/gymfc/CONTRIBUTING.md

 generation flight control systems :rocket: :airplane: :helicopter: and there are many ways you can help!

 ## Bug reporting
-Please following these steps when reporting a bug.
+Please follow these steps when reporting a bug.

 1) Search through the issues to ensure your bug has not already been submitted.
 2) Open a new issue and describe at lengths how the bug can be reproduced.